What do Young Professionals do?

 Assignments for YPs have been selected for their alignment with the Secretary-General’s Strategic Objectives and frequently involve horizontal projects connecting different policy areas in the Organisation.

-Do they benefit from some training and mentoring?
+Do they benefit from training and mentoring?

 We encourage active professional development throughout the Programme both: